(NIV)

 give it to the

-priest.
-And the
+And the priest shall

 make atonement for him with the